Educating Future Leaders: Scholarships and Tuition Support Available

 Three Types of

 All students who apply and are accepted into our Master of Arts, Master of Divinity and Master of Theology programs are automatically eligible for one of YTI’s three levels of scholarships.
-Funding is awarded based on academic achievements and financial needs.
+Funding is awarded based on academic achievement and financial need.

 - Founder’s Scholarship (covers 100% of tuition)